One of the simplest ways to protect your cash flow as a tradesman is to use clear and consistent payment terms.

 Stage Payments for Long Projects

-This approach keeps money flowing through the business and reduces financial risk.
+This keeps money flowing through the business and reduces pressure.

 Payment on Completion for Smaller Jobs